Tips for repotting succulents, as well as a quick and easy method for giving new terracotta pots a weathered or aged look.

 For the others without roots, cut the stem to be about an inch or two long and allow to dry in a cool, shady place for a few days so the ends can callous over.
 Then, they can be potted just like the others in the cactus mix.

-Aren’t they adorable?
+Aren’t these mini potted succulents adorable?
+I love how they add a bit of life to each place setting.
 Such an easy DIY outdoor table decor project!

-For the remaining succulents, I transplanted them into a grey “concrete” container allowing a bit of growing room between each plant.
+For the remaining succulents, I transplanted them into a grey “concrete” container allowing a bit of growing room between each plant for growth.

 For now, I have the planter sitting on my kitchen counter, but I do plan on moving it to our front porch when it gets a little warmer outside.